How to resolve cURL SSL Certificate Verification Errors on Windows Servers

-If your cURL requests are failing to connect to SSL-enabled (HTTPS) endpoints and you’re seeing an error like:
+If your cURL requests are failing when connecting to HTTPS URLs and you receive an error such as:

 cURL error: SSL: certificate verification failed

-This typically indicates an issue with the cURL CA certificate (cacert.pem) file, either due to a missing file path configuration or an outdated certificate bundle.
+This usually indicates an issue with the CA certificate bundle (cacert.pem) used by cURL to verify SSL certificates.
+The problem may occur due to incorrect file paths in php.ini or an outdated cacert.pem file.

 Important Note: